Algonquin Heritage

 Who Are We?

 We are descendants and one of the ten communities located across the settlement territory that makes up the Algonquins of Ontario (AOO).
-We are one of the ten Non-status Communities under the AOO umbrella.
-The ten communities who are part of the Algonquin Land Claim are comprised of Antoine, Bonnechere, Greater Golden Lake, Kijicho Manito Madaouskarini (Bancroft), Mattawa/North Bay, Ottawa, Pikwakanagan First Nation, Shabot Obaadjiwan (Sharbot Lake), Snimikobi (Ardoch) and Whitney Area.
+We are one of the nine Non-Reserve Communities under the AOO umbrella.
+The ten communities who are part of the Algonquin Land Claim are comprised of Antoine, Bonnechere, Greater Golden Lake, Kijicho Manito Madaouskarini (Bancroft), Mattawa/North Bay, Ottawa, Pikwakanagan First Nation Reserve, Shabot Obaadjiwan (Sharbot Lake), Snimikobi (Ardoch) and Whitney Area.

 What Is A Community?

 More and more everyday, people find out information on their ancestry and want to join our community.
-The Algonquins of Greater Golden Lake First Nation is a community which has grown over the past few years.
-We are like a huge family, we are here to support each other and assist one other in any way we can.
+The Algonquins of Greater Golden Lake First Nation is a Non-Reserve Community which has grown over the past few years.
+We are like a huge family, we are here to support each other and assist one other.

 When Did We Evolve?